ctfdavis/use-next-query-params/README.md

     // T is the type of the query param, here it is `MyOwnType`
     // N and O are boolean values that indicate whether the query param is nullable and/or optional
     value: props.value,
-    // `onChange` is a function that takes a value of type `AllowedType<T, N, O>` and updates the url query param
+    // `onChange` is a function that takes a value of type `AllowedType<T, N, O>` and updates the URL query param
     onChange: props.onChange,
     // optional, `defaultValue` is the default value of the query param
     defaultValue: props.defaultValue,